What Is My Home Worth? How to Use Free Automated Valuation Models

 But she also warns that setting expectations based on these estimates could lead to disappointment.
 “Sometimes people call in with unrealistically high expectations for their home’s value and are disappointed to see what actual similar homes are selling for.”

 As Bates mentioned, there are multiple reasons to approach the AVM valuation with caution.
 First, an AVM valuation is only as good as the data it has access to.
-Multiple data points may be either too difficult to obtain in an automated fashion or incomplete or inaccurate.
+Multiple data points may be either too difficult to obtain in an automated fashion, incomplete, or inaccurate.

 Bates describes one such example: “In non-disclosure states, such as Utah, [AVMs] lack actual data from the sale of a house, including the sales price.
 We’ve also seen these estimates significantly undervalue homes because the public record often doesn’t include the basement square footage in its property information.”

-Other limitations to the data AVM estimates use include:
+Other limitations to the data AVM estimates include:

-- The home’s condition, including needed repairs and overall cleanliness
+- Home’s condition, including needed fixes and overall cleanliness

-- Recent upgrades, such as an updated kitchen or bathroom
+- Recent upgrades, such as a remodeled kitchen or bathroom

-- Where it sits on the street, for example, a busy street or cul-de-sac
+- Specific location on the street, for example, a busy street or a cul-de-sac

 - Access to nearby public transportation